CCDirectLink/CLS/proposals/1/packedMod.md

 4. Installation of the mod if accepted
 5. __Optional:__ Inform the user if the installation failed

-The installation may fail if the mod is not compatible with the game version, the CLS version or dosn't implement required components or contains required data.
+The installation may fail if the mod is not compatible with the game version, the CLS version or doesn't implement required components or contains required data.

 ##### Examples

-* The modloader is seaching for ccmod files in a defined mods folder
+* The modloader is searching for ccmod files in a defined mods folder
 * The path to a ccmod file is put into a form to add the mod to the game

 ### File association

 The tool is setting up the system to load ccmod files with a tool by adding the tool to the file association list.
-This allows the user to install or interpert packed mods with a simple doubleclick on the packed mod.
+This allows the user to install or interpert packed mods with a simple double-click on the packed mod.

-__Implementaion:__ Optional
+__Implementation:__ Optional

 __Minimal requirements & dependencies:__ R0010, R0020, R0030, R0040, R0050

 __Methods:__

-* Load ccmod files with a doubleclick
+* Load ccmod files with a double-click

 #### Setup